hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-disk-storage-node.md

 	* Seed
 	* Undercloud
 	* Overcloud
-	* Two Swift nodes (which is functional)
+	* Starter Swift nodes (which is functional)
 2. Scale-out object-ring:1 is deployed

-##Deploying new nodes for object-ring:1
+##Deploying new object nodes

-Perform the following steps mentioned in  [Procedure to deploy scale-out Swift nodes with HP Helion OpenStack](/helion/openstack/ga/services/swift/deployment-scale-out/) to deploy new node for object-ring:1.
+Perform the following steps mentioned in  [Procedure to deploy scale-out Swift nodes with HP Helion OpenStack](/helion/openstack/ga/services/swift/deployment-scale-out/) to deploy new node.

 ## Adding node and disks to object-ring:1

-Once thee Swift nodes are deployed ensure that you format the required disks and mount them before adding disks to Swift cluster.
+Once the Swift nodes are deployed ensure that you format the required disks and mount them before adding disks to Swift cluster.

 1. Use the following command to format disk:

-		ringos format-disks -n <IP address of Swift node> -u heat-admin -d all
+		#ringos format-disks -n <IP address of Swift node> -d all

-You have the privilege to format and mount the disk one by one but ringos tool provide you to format all disk with a single command.
-Refer [pyringos]( /helion/openstack/GA1/services/object/pyringos/) for more details
+Refer [ringos Manual]( /helion/openstack/GA1/services/object/pyringos/) for more details.

 2.Add disk to the ring.

-	ringos add-disk-to-ring -f /root/ring-building/object-1.builder -i  <Node IP address> -p  <value> -d <value> -w <value> -r <value> -z <value>
+	#ringos add-disk-to-ring -f /root/ring-building/object-1.builder -i  <Node IP address> -p  <value> -d <value> -w <value> -r <value> -z <value>

-**Note:** Use labels and disks obtained in output of section [Preparing disks of Swift nodes]( /helion/openstack/ga/services/swift/deployment-scale-out/).
+**Note:** Use labels and disks obtained in output of step 1.

 In the following example we are adding disk of node(**192.0.2.29**) to zone 1: